puppetlabs-toy-chest/puppetlabs-aws/README.md

     /opt/puppet/bin/puppetserver gem install aws-sdk-core

+Once the gem is installed you will need to restart the puppet-server:

+    service pe-puppetserver restart

-Once the library is installed you'll need to set a few environment variables for your AWS access credentials.
+Finally you need to set a few environment variables for your AWS access credentials.

 ```